yegor256/blog/_drafts/_tasking.md

 The problem is that the project is not manageable.
 That's why you will have to resort to the last possible measure&mdash;micromanagement.
 Why the project is not manageable?
 Because its scope is not broken down into pieces.
-It contains a single job: "Redesign the Apartment."
+It contains a large single job, called "Redesign The Apartment."

 One of the key factors of managability is the famous 0/100 rule, which requires any task to be either "in progress" or "complete."
 There could be